zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Inputs

+This Method uses the following input units defined in section [Methods Inputs]:

-* "Child Zone" - The name of the child zone.
+* "Child Zone" - The name of the child zone to be tested.
+* "Root Name Servers"
+* "Undelegated Data" -  The name servers and IP addresses representing a possible delegation of *Child Zone*.
-* "Test Type" - The test type with values "undelegated test" or "normal test".
+* "Test Type" - "undelegated test" or "normal test".
-* "Root Name Servers" - The IANA [Root Hints File] with names and IP addresses of the root name servers.

 ### Prerequisite